aspose-ocr/Aspose.OCR-Documentation/net/release-notes/release-notes-2023/aspose-ocr-for-net-23-7-1-release-notes/_index.md

 #### `Aspose.OCR.CarPlateRecognitionSettings.AutomaticColorInversion`

-When set to `true`, Aspose.OCR for .NET uses an special OCR algorithm for automatic detection and accurate recognition of of white text on a dark/black background in photographed vehicle license plates.
+When set to `true`, Aspose.OCR for .NET uses a special OCR algorithm for automatic detection and accurate recognition of of white text on a dark/black background in photographed vehicle license plates.

 {{% alert color="primary" %}}
 Unless you are optimizing every aspect of recognition (for example, for online applications or entry-level devices), do not disable this setting.